etianen/django-s3-storage/README.rst

     # extra characters appended.
     AWS_S3_FILE_OVERWRITE = False

     # If True, use default behaviour for boto3 of using threads when doing S3 operations.
-If gevent or similar
-    # is used it must be disabled
+    # If gevent or similar is used it must be disabled due to interaction with boto3 causing time-outs.
     AWS_S3_USE_THREADS = True

     # Max pool of connections for massive S3 interactions